-• Challenges:
+Challenges:

-1) In adequate pre-negotiation preparation.
+- I. In adequate pre-negotiation preparation.
 AU-MSs and AU in general are to great extent inadequately prepared before they go to negotiations proper.
 Key to proper preparation is acquisition of the correct evidence (data, information and knowledge) and identifying common position and interest including preparation on single negotiating text (SNT) and team organization.
-These can be addressed by having various (about 2-3) preparatory meetings at the National, Regional and Continental level, before proceeding to official fora or regimes preparatory meeting towards actual negotiations / COP Meetings.
+These can be addressed by having various (about 2-3) preparatory meetings at the National, Regional and Continental level, before proceeding to official fora or regimes preparatory meeting towards actual negotiations / COP Meetings. - 2.
+Usage of inadequate and ineffective negotiation approaches, tools and techniques during the actual fora or regimes negotiations.
+AU and AU-MSs haven't effectively identified robust negotiation approaches, tools and techniques that can effectively influence International communities to support their interests and positions at the Global fora and regimes negotiations.
+This challenge can be addressed by using formal and informal approaches within the fora and regimes structural and procedural arrangements as well as other innovative approaches that cut through "negotiations complexity" like ICT technologies among others.

-5 "International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage (FUND), 1971".
+I "International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage (FUND), 1971".
 International Maritime Organization.
 Archived from the original on 7 July 2009.
-Retrieved 2 July 2010 6 Ibid
+Retrieved 2 July 2010